GoncharukBro/react-mask-field/README.md

 }
 ```

-One of the key features of the MaskField component is that it relies only on user-entered characters, so you can safely include absolutely any characters in the mask without fear of the “unexpected behavior” of the component.
+One of the key features of the MaskField component is that it relies only on user-entered characters, so you can safely include absolutely any characters in the mask are not afraid of the “unexpected behavior” of the component.

 ## Custom value